WebAssembly/spec/document/text/instructions.rst

 .. note::
    The new label entry is inserted at the *beginning* of the label list in the identifier context.
-   This effectively shifts all existing labels by one, mirroring the fact that control instructions are indexed relatively not absolutely.
+   This effectively shifts all existing labels up by one, mirroring the fact that control instructions are indexed relatively not absolutely.